robertjskelton/robertjskelton.github.io/_posts/2021-06-09-lexus-gx470-wet-okole-seat-covers.markdown

 ![wetokole](/images/wetokole/3.jpg)

 My seats before were pretty rough, leather cleaner helped a bit, but a big rip in the passenger side was... well leather cleaner doesn't fix that.
+There was also a decent amount of wear in the middle seat from our dogs.
 I considered getting a replacement leather seat, but with the amount of time this car spends at the beach (we live 10 minutes from the beach), I decided to go neoprene.

 ![wetokole](/images/wetokole/1.jpg)
 ![wetokole](/images/wetokole/2.jpg)